horacisalvany/knowledge-/Backend.md

 ExecutorService -> An Executor that provides methods to manage termination and methods that can produce a Future for tracking progress of one or more asynchronous tasks.

 ---

+# Maven
+## How to debug remotely
+Open a CMD and run:
+`set MAVEN_DEBUG_OPT=-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8001`
+`mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8001`
+with this we have listening on the port 8001

+with IntelliJ we go: Run -> Edit Configurations... -> Remote JVM debug
+- Port: 8001
+- Use Module Classpath: our-micro-service
+And we run this remote debug.

 # Kotlin